 The first reason you should visit Dubrovnik is obvious: it is astoundingly beautiful.
 They call Dubrovnik the ‘Pearl of the Adriatic’ and the name is well-deserved.
 Dubrovnik’s Old Town streets are paved with pale, smooth marble stones, which gleam like pearls.

 The city is enclosed by formidable medieval walls and fortresses, from which you can admire the red rooftops and narrow streets of the old town: it is such a gorgeous sight!
 Architecture-lovers will find examples of medieval architecture, we well as Renaissance, Romanesque, Gothic and Baroque styles.
 Walking around the Old City feels like stepping back in time.
+It’s also very romantic and is one of the best places to visit in Croatia for couples.

 And the surrounding water, like the rest of the coastline of Croatia, is also stunning: clear blue seas lap against the dramatic rocky coast.